Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-docker.md

-  version copied over to the volume as this is usually updated during the build to keep the API versions in line with the pom version. \* Also, ensure that the `application.properties` is renamed to a unique properties file name, so you don't accidentally copy over the Klaw Core properties with the cluster properties and vice versa.
+  version copied over to the volume as this is usually updated during the build to keep the API versions in line with the pom version. \* Also, ensure that the `application.properties` is renamed to a unique properties filename, so you don't accidentally copy over the Klaw Core properties with the cluster properties and vice versa.

       environment: